Howard Johnson's: 2010s: Fading out

 In spring 2012, one of the last three original Howard Johnson's restaurants closed, in Lake George, and was listed for sale.
 Television personality, chef and author Rachael Ray once worked at that site while living in Lake George as a teenager.
-By 2013 only two original restaurants remained open, but the Bangor (hotel and restaurant) no longer had the distinctive orange roof.
-While the highest tier in the hotel franchise (HoJo Hotel Plaza) did include a restaurant, there was no requirement that these replicate menus, format or branding of the former Howard Johnson restaurant chain.
+By 2013, only two original restaurants remained open, but the Bangor location no longer had the distinctive orange roof.
+While the hotel franchise’s HoJo Hotel Plaza locations did include a restaurant, there was no requirement that these replicate menus, format or branding of the former Howard Johnson restaurant chain.

-With La Mancha Group LLC no longer active, Wyndham Hotel Group now owned the rights to the HoJo's food business as well as the Howard Johnson hotel chain.
-In 2013, Wyndham proposed a Howard Johnson Brand Reinvigoration which would bring select flavors of ice cream back to the hotels, adopt a new logo, phase out the multiple branding tiers, give the properties a facelift and redesign as a lower-midscale chain starting in 2015.
-Despite Wyndham moving ahead with eliminating hotel tiers and implementing a (retro-inspired) guestroom renovation program, all other plans, including those involving food and restaurant operations were scrapped.
+With La Mancha Group LLC no longer active, Wyndham Hotel Group acquired the rights to the HoJo's food business as well as the Howard Johnson hotel chain.
+In 2013, Wyndham proposed a brand reinvigoration which would have brought back select flavors of ice cream, adopted a new logo, phased out the multiple branding tiers, gave the properties a facelift and redesigned the chain as a lower-midscale brand starting in 2015.
+Wyndham did eventually implement retro-inspired guest room renovations, but most other plans, including those involving food and restaurant operations, were scrapped.

-On 10 January 2015, the "Lake George Family Restaurant" diner opened inside the former Howard Johnson's Lake George restaurant (1953-2012), after its lease was transferred from its original owners, DeSantis Enterprises, to John Larock in August 2014.
-Choosing to take advantage of a grandfather clause, John Larock reopened it as a Howard Johnson's restaurant, briefly bringing the number of restaurants remaining back up to three.
+On January 10, 2015, the former Howard Johnson's Lake George restaurant reopened as the "Lake George Family Restaurant", after the location’s lease was transferred from its original owners, DeSantis Enterprises, to John Larock in August 2014.
+Larock took advantage of a grandfather clause to reopen the restaurant as a Howard Johnson's, bringing the number of restaurants back up to three.

-On 31 March 2015, the Lake Placid, N.Y., Howard Johnson's closed, leaving only two locations remaining.
-Then in September 2016, the Bangor restaurant–the last continuously operating restaurant from the original chain, closed; the last remaining location out of the original 1,000-plus.
-By 2016 only the Lake George restaurant remained, what was considered a controversial location.
+On March 31, 2015, the Lake Placid, NY Howard Johnson's closed, leaving only two locations remaining.
+On September 6, 2016, the Bangor restaurant–the last continuously operating restaurant from the original chain, closed; the last remaining location out of the original 1,000-plus.
+By 2016, only the Lake George restaurant remained.